-Requests for Dining Plan refunds are initiated when Residents follow the withdrawal process outlined at http://www.humber.ca/residence/current-students/withdraw.
 In order to maintain the tax-exempt status on all Main Meal Accounts, early withdrawals will be prorated such that \$70.00 weekly from the Resident's Main Meal Account is non-refundable, or the amount from the Main Meal Account that has been spent by the Resident, whichever is greater.
 At the end of the agreement, the first \$2,150 from all Main Meal Accounts is non-refundable.
 Applicable to all refunds, a Resident must have a total Dining Plan balance of \$75.00 or more to be eligible for a refund, less a \$50.00 administration fee and any fees owing to Humber.
 Humber Residents who qualify for a Dining Plan refund will receive a credit on their MyHumber account within 8 weeks after the withdrawal form and move out are complete.
 Dining Plan refunds are issued in the same format as the original format.
-University of Guelph-Humber Residents who qualify for a Dining Plan refund will receive a cheque issued within 8 weeks after the withdrawal form and move out are complete.
+University of Guelph-Humber Residents who qualify for a Dining Plan refund will receive a credit on their WebAdvisor account within 8 weeks after the withdrawal form and move out are complete.

-If a student is staying in residence for the summer and is eligible for a Dining Plan refund, but wishes to continue using the refundable balance as an eligible Dining Plan, they must notify the residence by April 7 in order for their account to remain active after the first week in May.
+If a student is staying in residence for the summer and is eligible for a Dining Plan refund, but wishes to continue using the refundable balance as an eligible Dining Plan, they must notify the residence by April 8 in order for their account to remain active after the first week in May.
 When the student moves out of residence during the summer, the refund process will apply.